Sequential monitoring for distributional changepoints using degenerate U-statistics: Introduction

-Detecting the possible presence of structural instability is arguably of great importance in all applied sciences.
-Examples include economics and finance, where instability has obvious implications for forecasting and decision-making (see e.g. \citealp{smith2021break}); engineering, where the safety and serviceability of engineering structures requires continuous monitoring (see e.g. \citealp{sun2020review}, and \citealp{malekloo2022machine}); and the analysis of biomedical time series data (\citealp{fiecas2024generalised}).
-Indeed, many applications require the use of the whole distribution, as opposed to specific moments such as the mean or the variance, whence the importance of testing for \textit{ distributional} changes: \citet{fu2023multiple}, \textit{inter alia}, discuss several examples in economics and finance, including density forecast and the detection of changes in the tail risk of financial variables.
-A comprehensive analysis of the literature on the changepoint problem in general - and on online detection in particular - is beyond the scope of this paper, and we refer to \citet{aue2024state} and \citet{chgreg} for reviews.
-However, within this literature, contributions on the detection of distributional changepoints are rare, and the vast majority of papers deals with breaks in a specific moment such as, typically, the mean or the variance.
-Some exceptions are the papers on retrospective, offline detection by \citet{inoue2001testing}, who uses the empirical distribution function, and \citet{huvskova2006change} and \citet{boniece2025changepoint} who, \textit{inter alia}, use the empirical characteristic function.
-On the other hand, online, real-time detection of changes in the distribution is relatively underexplored (see \citealp{horvath2021monitoring}, for an exception).
-In this paper, we study several online changepoint detection schemes based on weighted functionals of degenerate \textit{U}-statistics, considering both open-ended schemes (where monitoring goes on for an indefinite amount of time) and closed-ended schemes (where monitoring goes on until a pre-specified time, after which it stops).
-The use of \textit{U} -statistics-type processes in the context of changepoint detection was firstly proposed in \citet{csorgHo1989invariance}, and subsequently studied in several contributions - examples include \citet{matteson:james:2014}, \citet{biau:bleakley:mason:2016} and \citet{dehling2022change} for retrospective changepoint, and \citet{kirch2022sequential} for online detection. \citet{boniece2025changepoint} study retrospective distributional changepoint detection for functional data using a special case of a degenerate \textit{U}-statistic, using the (generalised) energy distance ( \citealp{szekely:rizzo:2005} and \citealp{szekely2013energy}).
-Developing a general theory for the use of degenerate \textit{U}-statistics for online detection allows to consider a wide variety of measures of distributional distance, including those that are rotation invariant (such as the energy distance), which naturally lend themselves to the study of changes in multivariate data - as opposed to the use of statistics based on e.g. Cramer's distance, such as the ones employed in \citet{inoue2001testing}.
+Detecting structural instability is arguably of great importance in all applied sciences.
+Examples include economics and finance, where instability has direct implications for forecasting and decision-making (see e.g. \citealp{smith2021break}); engineering, where the safety and serviceability of engineering structures requires continuous monitoring (see e.g. \citealp{sun2020review}, and \citealp{malekloo2022machine}); and the analysis of biomedical time series data (\citealp{fiecas2024generalised}).
+In many such applications, interest lies in changes in the entire distribution rather than specific moments such as the mean or the variance, whence the importance of testing for \textit{ distributional} changes: \citet{fu2023multiple}, \textit{inter alia}, discuss several examples in economics and finance, including density forecast and the detection of changes in the tail risk of financial variables.
+Although the changepoint literature is quite extensive (see \citet{aue2024state} and \citet{chgreg} for recent selective reviews), online detection of general distributional changes remains comparatively underexplored.
+Some recent contributions include papers on retrospective, offline detection by \citet{inoue2001testing}, who uses the empirical distribution function, and \citet{huvskova2006change} and \citet{boniece2025changepoint} who, \textit{inter alia}, use the empirical characteristic function; see also \citet{horvath2021monitoring}, for a recent online contribution.